 The importance of creating a controlled acoustic environment cannot be overstated.
 It is important to make the room as quiet as possible (lower noise floor) and minimize reverberance (shorter RT60) in preparation for installing the conferencing system.
 When properly applied, soundproofing and acoustic treatments will yield dramatic improvements in performance for most rooms.

 Even though the TCM-1 beamtracking microphone uses state of the art technology to track a person's voice, while reducing unwanted background noise, the laws of physics can't be ignored when deciding on the right placement of a microphone.
 A good signal-to-noise ratio is key in every part of the audio signal chain and for a typical microphone pickup scenario, this translates to avoiding large distances between the mic and the talker.
-The TCM-1 Calculator will help to find the right pendant height for the the expected coverage area.
+The Parlé ceiling microphone calculator will help to find the right pendant height for the expected coverage area.
 Here are a few more tips to an ideal microphone placement:

 - Keep the distance to the talker as short as possible.